crdschurch/crds-net/README.md

 work that you have done.

 ####  Windows
+##### Installing Ruby & Deps
 First, make sure you have Ruby v2.5.1 installed on your machine.
 You can find Windows installers (with devkit) [here](https://rubyinstaller.org/downloads/).
 Once you have Ruby version v2.5.1 installed, use Powershell or CMD Prompt to install the Ruby bundler by running `gem install bundler`

 After installing bundler, navigate to this project and install the project's dependencies that are defined in the `Gemfile`.
-You can do that by running
+You can do that by running `bundle install`
-`bundle install`

-Once the project dependencies are installed, you can now kick off a build of the
-project:
+##### Serving the site
+1. Initial site build: `bundle exec jekyll build`
+2. Find the asset hash value in the `/temp/.asset_hash` file and assign it to the 'ASSET_HASH' environment variable.
+3. Run `npm run build`
-`bundle exec jekyll serve`
+4. Run `bundle exec jekyll serve --skip-initial-build`

-This will build the site and start up a preview server that allows you to view the work that you have done.
+_Some background_: `bundle exec jekyll serve` serves the page but errors when loading anything from the `/assets` folder.
+This workaround makes it accessible.

 ####  Linux
 First, make sure you have Ruby v2.5.1 installed on your machine.
 There is a proven guide